marandmart/nodeSequelizeORM/README.md

 # Project details

-Project created to study SQL CRUD through an ORM using NodeJS and Sequelize library.
+Project created to study SQL CRUD operations through an ORM using NodeJS and Sequelize library.

-The objectives were:
+The project objectives were:

-- Creating a simple NodeJS API with express project applying MVC.
+- Create a simple NodeJS API with express project applying MVC.
-- Creating a MySQL server through a dockerfile.
+- Create a MySQL server through a dockerfile.
 - Understanding the basics of ORM.
 - Using sequelize to make CRUD operations.